 Some of the people using the church have had a problem with the chancel steps.
 At the beginning of 2020 we arranged for Paul Dennis from Brecon to install wrought iron handrails

 There used to be a trip hazard in the vicinity of the font.
 To avoid any further accidents, we arranged for the base of the font to be lowered so that it is flush with the surrounding floor.

 We are grateful to the Friends of St James' Church for funding both these safety improvements.

 Tackling the damp

-There are patches of damp which we intend to tackle by repointing some of the walls, starting with the chancel.
+There were patches of damp which we tackled by repointing some of the walls, starting with the chancel.

-We also intend to move the altar away from the wall.
-This will enable us to deal with the damp, but will also uncover a memorial currently obscured beneath the altar and allow for the celebrant at the Eucharist to adopt a westward-facing position, looking towards the congregation.
+We have also moved the altar away from the wall.
+Apart from enabling us to deal with the damp, this has also uncovered a memorial previously obscured beneath the altar and allows for the celebrant at the Eucharist to adopt a westward-facing position, looking towards the congregation.

-There is also a problem with the tower, where there is a large crack.
-This has been assessed by a structural engineer and has now been repaired in keeping with his recommendations.
+There was also a problem with the tower, where there was a large crack.
+This was assessed by a structural engineer and has now been repaired in keeping with his recommendations.

 A test of the lightning conductor (as required by our insurers) found that it was faulty.
 In doing the repairs, it emerged that there were other problems with the tower roof - the coping stones neeeded repointing and the weathervane was seriously corroded.
 When checking inside, the supports for the bell were also corroded, making it dangerous to use.